What is simultaneous translation – and how does it differ from consecutive translation?

 Benefits of simultaneous translation:

-Time saving, as there are no breaks during the conversation
+There’s great time saving, as there are no breaks during the conversation.
+Listeners enjoy a smooth conversation flow, without interruptions.

 Disadvantages of simultaneous translation:

-Requires larger resources – interpreters, technical staff, and equipment
+It requires larger resources – interpreters, technical staff, and equipment.
+Also costs are higher in comparison to consecutive translation.

 How has Lichi Translations become a leader in the field?